The Impact of Remote Patient Monitoring on Acute Hospital-At-Home Care

 Acute Hospital at Home History

 Regular vital signs monitoring is routine in hospital inpatient care.
-That care is sometimes required after discharge in the home.
-Acute hospital at home programs were conceived in the 1990s and have gained momentum.
-The model caters to acute medical conditions, including heart failure exacerbations, pneumonia, chronic obstructive pulmonary disease (COPD), and post-surgical recovery.
+Continued monitoring is sometimes required after discharge in the home.
+These hospital at home programs were conceived in the 1990s and address acute and chronic medical conditions, including heart failure, pneumonia, chronic obstructive pulmonary disease (COPD), and post-surgical recovery.

 The Centers for Medicare and Medicaid Services (CMS) introduced the Acute Hospital Care at Home waiver during the COVID-19 pandemic primarily to address hospital capacity issues.
-In addition, the model addresses parity with inpatient care reimbursement.
+The model also addresses parity with inpatient care reimbursement.
 As a result, over 250 hospitals and health systems are building or expanding their hospital-level care at home.

 Remote Patient Monitoring in Acute Care

-Remote patient monitoring involves collecting biometric data from patients in a non-intrusive manner to inform clinical decisions.
-RPM is now routinely used to manage chronic conditions.
+Remote patient monitoring is now routinely used to manage chronic conditions.
 However, its potential in the acute hospital at home model has yet to be fully realized.
-RPM uses remote patient monitoring devices, wearables, and ambient sensors.
-The data collected can include vital signs, heart rhythm, and fall detection.
+RPM uses remote patient monitoring devices that collect vital sign data.
 This health data is transmitted to the clinical team for analysis and decision-making.
-In addition, partnering with a reputable remote health monitoring company can help create more efficient workflows for healthcare teams.

-A recent study noted that by extending the care continuum into patients’ homes, HaH yields favorable outcomes and cost savings compared to traditional inpatient care.
-Integrating remote patient monitoring into acute hospital at home programs opens up opportunities in patient eligibility, safety, and operational efficiency.
-In the following sections, we explore the potential benefits and combining HaH and remote patient monitoring.
+A recent study noted that extending the care continuum into patients’ homes with hospital at home programs yields favorable outcomes and cost savings compared to traditional inpatient care.
+This integration also opens up opportunities for patient eligibility, safety, and operational efficiency.
+The following sections explore the potential benefits of combining HaH and remote patient monitoring.

 Acute hospital at home programs traditionally served patients in urban settings.
 With RPM, eligibility is significantly expanded to include patients with moderate-acuity medical conditions.
 For instance, continuous single-lead electrocardiogram (ECG) monitoring could extend acute hospital at home services to patients with heart failure.